samster395/Arduino-Stuff/LED-Matrix-Stuff/PClockV2/README.md

 See the PxMatrix Readme on how to wire the panel up and you might need to change some settings in the setup() to make it work correctly.

-Edit the settings in the .ino file.
+### First Boot
 You will need an [OpenWeatherMap](https://openweathermap.org) API Key.

-### First Boot

 * Upon first boot the device will create an access point, connect to that and go to htttp://192.168.4.1 and connect it to the WiFi network.
 * The device will then restart and flash the end of the IP on the screen, you can use that to go to the clock's web interface.
+* On that website you can complete the setup, go to it and click on settings, all is explained there.

 ## Phone Integration